-Avoid using harsh disinfectants like alcohol or peroxide because they can further irritate your ears, and don’t use antibiotic ointments, which prevent your piercing from draining, which it needs to do.
+Avoid using harsh disinfectants like alcohol or peroxide because they can further irritate your ears.
+Also, don’t use antibiotic ointments that prevent your piercing from draining, which it needs to do.
 If it doesn’t drain, the bacteria gets trapped in the cartilage and can spread.

 What Happens After An Industrial Piercing Infection?

 As long as you follow treatment recommendations, the infection should clear up.
 You may be left with a cartilage bump on one or both holes for a while.
 Continue following the aftercare routine until the piercing is fully healed and the bumps are resolved.